UWPFIF(UW)

 */

-int UWPFwinEndTime (
+int UWPFwinEndTime ( char func, struct Time

 *winEndTime );